Dpolar96/Data-Optimization-Cornology-Case/README.md

 ### Prerequisites

-In order to run the code code from this project the following libraries are needed.
+In order to run the code from this project the following libraries or addons are needed.

+Jupyter Notebook
 * pulp

+Microsoft Excel
+* Solver

 ### Installation